alecerodrigues/Dual-Layer-DNS-Server-Project/README.md

 3. Issues in Development

-Testing was an issue I had when developing this project.
-I had to set up some specific commands in my IDE before I could start testing properly.
-Also, since we are developing on an older version of Python, some of the information I found online didn't apply to my Python version.
+Testing was an issue we had when developing this project.
+We had to set up some specific commands in our IDEs before we could start testing properly.
+Also, since we are developing on an older version of Python, some of the information we found online didn't apply to our Python version.
 Learning/testing Python sockets was also a little bit of a challenge as well, due to some of the restrictions on the Rutgers networks.
-I found that I was not able to communicate with rs.py and ts.py hosted on my desktop and running the client from my laptop.
-In order connect and test the sockets, I had to create a mobile hotspot on my cellular device and connect my laptop and desktop to it.
-From there I experienced no issues in testing and was able to successfully communicate between devices.
+We found that we were not able to communicate with rs.py and ts.py hosted on one desktop and running the client from a laptop.
+In order connect and test the sockets, we had to create a mobile hotspot on a cellular device and connect the laptop and desktop to it.
+From there we experienced no issues in testing and was able to successfully communicate between devices.

 _________________________________________